GoobyFRS/bluebotpc-web/pages/pc.md

 ### Home Network Support

 Spotty WiFi?
-Keep loosing connection to the Printer?
+Losing connection to the Printer?
 I am your local Network expert and I can help you diagnose, resolve, and become educated on all things networking! **$50/hour Flat Rate**

 ### Custom Built Desktops